salva/py-friendlydateparser/README.md

 - **Special Terms**: Terms like "midnight", "noon" are also supported, allowing parsing of common time-related expressions.

-- **Ranges and Intervals**: Expressions involving ranges like "between March 10th and 15th" or "from 2 PM to 4 PM" are supported to capture intervals in date and time.

-- **Implicit Dates**: Natural expressions like "tomorrow at 5 PM", "next Monday morning", or "this evening" are parsed effectively to provide accurate datetime objects.
+- **Implicit Dates**: Natural expressions like "tomorrow at 5 PM", "next Monday", or "this month" are parsed effectively to provide accurate datetime objects.

 - **Week Numbers**: References like "week 42 of 2023" can be parsed,